The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 It's not all militaria in the Saldanha Suite; there is also a Wildlife Discovery Centre where visitors can learn about wildlife found locally and examine examples of the local flora and fauna.
 The Wildlife Discovery Centre is an excellent starting point for the numerous scenic walks that surround Dunree, and there are a variety of trails to suit both the physically fit and the less adventurous.

 Dunree also includes a veritable ghost town of abandoned military quarters and amenities which can be an eery experience to walk around.
 It's difficult to believe that Dunree was home to an Irish military community right up until the 1980s.
 There is a war memorial dedicated to those men from the area who lost their lives in World War 1, erected by the Inishowen Friends of Messines.
-The memorial lists all 249 names of the fallen from Inishowen and neighboring Newtowncunningham, Carrigans and Killea and was financially assisted by Peace 3 funding.
+The memorial lists all 249 names of the fallen from Inishowen and neighbouring Newtowncunningham, Carrigans and Killea and was financially assisted by Peace 3 funding.

 Fort Dunree is a wild, wonderful place and has a real frontier atmosphere about it, with the harsh North Atlantic surrounding the Fort with steep cliffs and the Urris mountains adding to the sense that you are exploring an isolated outpost.
 It is well worth visiting when in the Inishowen area of Donegal, and the scenery includes some of the most spectacular in Ireland.